darktable-org/dtdocs/content/special-topics/variables.md

 # available variables

-The following variables are available, though they may not all be available in all contexts:
+The following variables are available, though they may not all be applicable in every context:

 ```
-$(ROLL_NAME)               roll of the input image
+$(ROLL_NAME)               film roll of the input image
 $(FILE_FOLDER)             folder containing the input image
 $(FILE_NAME)               basename of the input image
 $(FILE_EXTENSION)          extension of the input image